Tilation/Bulk-Ini-Analyzer/README.md

 - Search for occurrence files.
 - Can modify the search pattern to read INI formatted data that doesn't have an .INI extension
 - Open location of occurrence files.
+- Headers with numbers are scrapped down and numbers removed so if your headers look like [ITEM356] [ITEM357] [ITEM358], don't worry, this will truncate them to [ITEM]

 ## Screenshot